• Home

 CERT

-The CERT concept was developed and implemented by the Los Angeles City Fire Department in 1985.
-The Whittier Narrows earthquake in 1987 underscored the area-wide threat of a major disaster in California.
-Further, it confirmed the need for training civilians to meet their immediate needs.
+The CERT training concept was developed and implemented by the Los Angeles City Fire Department in 1985.
+The Whittier Narrows earthquake in 1987 highlighted the area-wide threat of a major disaster in California and confirmed the importance of emergency preparedness for civilians to address their immediate needs.

-CERT became a national program in 1993.
-There are now CERT programs in all 50 states, including many tribal nations and U.S. territories.
-Each is unique to its community and all are essential to building a Culture of Preparedness in the United States.
-There are over 2,700 local CERT programs nationwide and more than 600,000 people have trained since CERT became a national program.
+In 1993, the national CERT program was established, leading to the creation of CERT programs in all 50 states, including various tribal nations and U.S. territories.
+Each program is tailored to its community, playing a crucial role in fostering a Culture of Preparedness throughout the United States.
+Currently, there are over 2,700 local CERT programs nationwide, with more than 600,000 individuals having undergone CERT training since the program's national rollout.

 Butte County CERT